rewiringamerica/embed.rewiringamerica.org/README.md

 2. The bundled file is written to `dist/state-calculator.js`.
 This file and `dist/rewiring-fonts.css` are all that's needed to embed the calculator on any webpage.

+### npm package

+This codebase is also published as an npm package, `@rewiringamerica/embed.rewiringamerica.org`.
+However, this package is intended only for use by Rewiring America internal codebases.
+The [Usage section](#usage) describes the **only** supported way to display the calculator on third-party websites.

 ## Roadmap

 This codebase doesn't have a significant roadmap of its own.
 Changes here are primarily driven by the needs of our broader incentives API / calculator project.
 As the API expands to incentives with more complex structures, this frontend will evolve to match.